Kofta Curry with Falafel

 - 1 tablespoon peeled and minced fresh ginger Add to list

-- 1 teaspoon fresh garlic paste or crushed garlic Add to list
+- 1 teaspoon minced garlic Add to list

-- 1 cup finely chopped onion Add to list
+- 1 cup finely chopped onions Add to list

-- 2 cups finely chopped tomatoes or 2/3 cup tomato sauce or pureed tomatoes Add to list
+- 1 to 2 cups finely chopped tomatoes or tomato sauce Add to list

 - 1 teaspoon ground coriander Add to list